storesafe/cordova-sqlite-storage/README.md

 # Contributing

-**IMPORTANT NOTE:** It is better to push your changes from a separate branch.
-Sometimes they need to be redone before acceptance.
-Otherwise your `master` branch may become a real mess.
+**IMPORTANT NOTE:** It is better to push your change(s) from a separate branch.
+Sometimes they need to be reworked before acceptance.
+Otherwise your `master` branch could become a real mess if rework is needed.

 - Testimonials of apps that are using this plugin would be especially helpful.
 - Reporting issues to the [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin) can help improve the quality of this plugin.
 - Patches with bug fixes are helpful, especially when submitted with test code.
-- Other enhancements welcome for consideration, especially when submitted with test code and working for all supported platforms.
+- Other enhancements welcome for consideration, when submitted with test code and will work for all supported platforms.
 Increase of complexity should be avoided.
 - All contributions may be reused by [@brodybits (Chris Brody)](https://github.com/brodybits) under another license in the future.
 Efforts will be taken to give credit for major contributions but it will not be guaranteed.
+- Project restructuring, i.e. moving files and/or directories around, should be avoided if possible.
+If you see a need for restructuring, it is best to ask first on the [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin) where alternatives can be discussed before reaching a conclusion.
+If you want to propose a change to the project structure:
+  - Make a special branch within your fork from which you can send the proposed restructuring;
+  - Always use `git mv` to move files & directories;
+  - Never mix a move/rename operation and any other changes in the same commit.